uws-eresearch/drafts/omeka-tools-day-post.md

 ---

-So, we have been asking this 'Is it aDORAble?' question about a few different software packages, and putting them through their paces at a series tuesday 'tools days' hosted by UWS eResearch.
+So, we have been asking this 'Is it aDORAble?' question about a few different software packages, and putting them through their paces at a series of Tuesday 'tools days' hosted by UWS eResearch.
 What we're asking is, "Is this software going to be one of our supported Working Data Repositories for researcher cohorts?"
 That is, how does it rate as a [DORA], a Digital Object Repository for Academe?

 This week we had our biggest ever tools-day event, with external people joining the usual eResearch suspects.
 Thanks to Jacqueline Spedding from the Dictionary of Sydney, Michael Lynch & Sharyn Wise from UTS and Cindy Wong and Jake Farrell from Intersect for coming along.